NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-11-my-first-post.md

 Hence, P = 5x1 + 4x2 => 46 = 5 * 6 + 4 * 4 is the `optimal solution` we were looking for.

+If we take a look at the original feasibility graph, we can see that our optimal solution is in point (6,4).

 # Conclusion

 The Simplex method is an approach for determining the optimal value of a linear program by hand.
 The method produces an optimal solution to satisfy the given constraints and produce a maximum zeta value.
 To use the Simplex method, a given linear programming model needs to be in standard form, where slack variables can then be introduced.
 Using the tableau and pivot variables, an optimal solution can be reached.